Skip to Calculator

 When Refinancing Makes Sense

-**When your credit score has improved significantly.** If you originally financed with a 640 score and now have 720, you may qualify for a rate 1.5–2.5 points lower.
-[Our rate guide](/blog/mobile-home-loan-rates-2026) shows how much credit score affects manufactured home loan rates — the difference between a 650 and 720 score can easily be $80–$120/month on a mid-sized loan.
+A major credit score improvement can also open the door.
+If you originally financed with a 640 score and you've worked your way up to 720 since then, you may qualify for a rate 1.5 to 2.5 points lower than what you're currently paying.
+Our rate guide shows how much credit score affects manufactured home loan pricing; the gap between a 650 and 720 borrower often runs $80 to $120 a month on a mid-sized loan.

-**When you want to shorten your term.** Refinancing a 20-year chattel loan into a 15-year loan at a lower rate can save significant interest while also building equity faster.
-Use [our loan calculator](/mobile-home-loan-calculator) to compare your current loan balance and remaining term against a shorter-term refinance.
+Shortening your term is the last category worth looking at.
+If rates have moved even a little in your favor and you can afford a slightly higher payment, refinancing a 20-year chattel loan into a 15-year loan at a better rate saves a surprising amount of total interest while also building equity faster.
+Use our loan calculator to compare your current balance and remaining term against a shorter-term refinance before deciding.

 Types of Manufactured Home Refinances